Jalle19/xbmc-video-server/README.md

 Interface customization
 -----------------------

-If for some reason you're not satisfied with the look and feel of the application, you can create a file named `custom.css` in the `src/css/` directory.
-When this file exists it will be used as a stylesheet on all pages, so here you can override anything you want.
+If for some reason you're not satisfied with the look and feel of the application, you can customize it by adding your own stylesheets.
+There are two stylesheets you can add, `custom-login.css` and `custom-styles.css`.
+These files should be placed in the `src/css` directory.
+If they exist they are loaded after the applications default stylesheet, which means you can override anything you want.
+The `custom-login.css` is only used on the login page so if you don't need to customize anything there you don't have to create the file.

 Developers
 ----------